LT New LOGO

 Discover the 'Bridgerton' cast's theatre history

-As Jonathan Bailey, star of the hit Netflix romance series, prepares to play Richard II, learn all about Bridgerton cast's success on stage.
+As Nicola Coughlan continues her run in The Playboy of the Western World, learn all about Bridgerton cast's success on stage.

-But he isn’t the only member of the Bridgerton cast to have honed his skills on stage.
+But she isn’t the only member of the Bridgerton cast to have honed her skills on stage.
 Learn all about the romance series’ history with theatre in our irresistible guide.

 Jonathan Bailey